Looking for some homemade Christmas gift ideas? These DIY gifts are fast and simple to make!

 There are plenty of homemade Christmas gift ideas and hostess gifts that can come right out of your kitchen.

-From baked goods and canned treats (maybe from your garden!?) to some easy homemade liqueur, it’s hard to go wrong with a homemade gift of food.
+From baked goods and home-preserved treats (maybe from your garden!?) to some easy homemade liqueur, it’s hard to go wrong with a homemade gift of food.

 - Make up a batch of coffee liqueur or creme de cacao or homemade Triple Sec.
 Sure, it’s best if it sits for awhile so the flavors can meld, but nobody’s going to complain if it’s not aged perfectly.